The9 Limited (NCTY): Skating on Thin Ice? We Know the Answer

-The9 Limited (NASDAQ:NCTY) went up by 43.62% from its latest closing price compared to the recent 1-year high of $43.36.
-The company’s stock price has collected 127.91% of gains in the last five trading sessions.
-Press Release reported 12 hours ago that The9 Signed a US$10 million Framework Agreement on the Purchase of Filecoin (FIL) Mining Machines
+The9 Limited (NASDAQ:NCTY) went up by 31.22% from its latest closing price compared to the recent 1-year high of $65.50.
+The company’s stock price has collected 123.30% of gains in the last five trading sessions.
+Press Release reported on 02/16/21 that The9 Signed a US$10 million Framework Agreement on the Purchase of Filecoin (FIL) Mining Machines

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.